polyrain/polyrain/README.md

 ### Welcome to my GitHub profile
 ---
 I'm a a Software Engineer currently working on a variety of projects across a number of fields.
 See my pins below to see a sample of these; we've got something for everyone, from UNO to Haskell insanity.
-Currently working @atlassian.
+Currently working @google.

 🚺 // 🆚 Code advocate // Huge fan of 🎃